DanielGallo/GivEnergy-Smart-Home-Display/ReadMe.md

 This is a web-based application for showing a live summary of energy data from one or more GivEnergy inverters.

-Data can be summarised if you are using a single inverter, or multiple inverters on a single phase, or multiple inverters in a 3-phase environment.
+Data can be summarised if you are using a single inverter, multiple inverters on a single phase, or multiple inverters in a 3-phase environment.
+The app should be able to summarise data from GivEnergy AC inverters, Hybrid inverters, All In One (AIO) systems, Gateways, and the GivEnergy EV Charger (EVC).

 It is designed to fetch its data from [GivTCP](https://github.com/britkat1980/giv_tcp), and is bundled within recent versions of GivTCP.

+Note: The app doesn't provide a way to change configuration options for inverters - it only shows a summary of the inverter, power flows, and energy usage.
+It can be embedded in a Home Assistant dashboard view, or added to your phone's home screen for quickly checking the state of your GivEnergy system and energy usage.

 ## User interface